cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/development.md

 * `bionemo-core`: High-level APIs
 * `bionemo-llm`: Abstract base classes for code that multiple large language models (eg BERT variants) share.

+### Package Structure

+Within each of the Bionemo packages, a consistent structure is employed to facilitate organization and maintainability.
+The following components are present in each package:

+* **`pyproject.toml`**: Defines package metadata, including version, package name, and executable scripts to be installed.
+* **`src`**: Contains all source code for the package.
+Each package features a top-level `bionemo` folder, which serves as the primary namespace for imports.
+During the build process, all `bionemo/*` source files are combined into a single package, with unique subdirectory names appended to the `bionemo` directory.
+* **`tests`**: Houses all package tests.
+The convention for test files is to locate them in the same path as the corresponding `src` file, but within the `tests` directory, with a `test_` prefix added to the test file name.
+For example, to test a module-level file `src/bionemo/my_module`, a test file `tests/bionemo/test_my_module.py` should be created.
+Similarly, to test a specific file `src/bionemo/my_module/my_file.py`, the test file should be named `tests/bionemo/my_module/test_my_file.py`.
+Running `py.test sub-packages/my_package` will execute all tests within the `tests` directory.
+* **`examples`**: Some packages include an `examples` directory containing Jupyter Notebook (`.ipynb`) files, which are aggregated into the main documentation.
+* **`README.md`**: The core package README file serves as the primary documentation for each sub-package when uploaded to PyPI.
+* **`LICENSE`**: For consistency, all Bionemo packages should utilize the Apache-2.0 license.
+By contributing code to BioNeMo, you acknowledge permission for the code to be re-released under an Apache v2 license.

 ## Model Training Process

 The process for pretraining models from BioNeMo involves running scripts located in the `scripts` directory.
 Each script